Do I require a TV licence at university?

 - download or watch BBC programmes on iPlayer – live, catch up or on demand.

 This applies no matter what device you use, whether it’s a TV, desktop computer, laptop, mobile phone, tablet, games console, digital box or Blu-ray/DVD/VHS recorder.

 A TV Licence costs £145.50 and payment can either be made in one go or in weekly, monthly or quarterly instalments.

 Watching or recording TV without a valid TV licence carries the risk of prosecution and a fine of up to £1000.

 TV licence in halls of residence

-Your hall of residence probably has a TV licence for communal areas, but you may still need one for your room if you have TV recording device in it.
+Halls of residence will have a TV in most communal areas and in some kitchens.
+You are also able to bring your own TV for your room.
+Your hall of residence will have a TV licence for communal areas, but you may still need one for your room if you have brought your own.